ingo/ingo.github.io/_recipes/roasted_parsnips_and_carrots.md

 veggie: "\u2713"
 ---

 This recipe for Roasted Parsnips and Carrots is a classic side dish that brings out the sweet, earthy flavors of these two root vegetables.
-It's a recipe from the Barefoot Contessa, known for her simple and delicious dishes.

 ### Ingredients